 Sofia Coppola’s new film gets rid of everything that made the original interesting.

-A new translation of the 1970s horror novel The Twenty Days in Turin is an eerily resonant read in 2017.
+A new translation of the 1970s horror novel The Twenty Days in Turin is an eerily resonant read today.

 Meryl Streep’s speechifying at the Golden Globes was the worst thing to happen since Trump’s election.